 Hands-On Maths Roadshow

 The ideas explored in these events can be followed up in more depth afterwards through the materials published on the NRICH website.
-We also run a version of the Roadshow as the Hands-On Maths Fair each year during the Cambridge Science Festival, and have occasionally run public events in shopping centres too.
+We also run a version of the Roadshow as the Hands-On Maths Fair each year during the Cambridge Science Festival, and occasionally at other public events.

 To book the Roadshow or find out more please see the Hands-On Maths Roadshow page.